ale-ch/brain-tumor-detector/README.md

 # Brain tumor detector
-Model training and deployment of a brain tumor detector.
+Model training and deployment of a brain tumor detector. \
+The detection is performed via images of MRI scans.

 Link to the dataset: https://www.kaggle.com/datasets/preetviradiya/brian-tumor-dataset